-- <Function>, string, required field, the body of this XML block needs to contain the name of an external function object defined within the <Functions> main block (see Section 17).
+- <Function>, string, required field, the body of this XML block needs to contain the name of an external function object defined within the <Functions> main block (see Section 18).
 This object represents the boolean function that defines the transition boundaries.
-This function must implement a method called residuumSign(self), that returns either -1 or 1, depending on the system conditions (see Section 17. - <ROM>, , string, optional field, if used, the body of this XML node must contain the name of a ROM defined in the <Models> block (see Section 16.3).
+This function must implement a method called residuumSign (self), that returns either -1 or 1, depending on the system conditions (see Section 18. - <ROM>, , string, optional field, if used, the body of this XML node must contain the name of a ROM defined in the <Models> block (see Section 17.3).
 The ROM here specified is going to be used as "acceleration model" to speed up the convergence of the sampling strategy.
-The <Target> XML node in the ROM input block (within the <Models> section) needs to match the name of the goal <Function> (e.g. if the goal function is named "transitionIdentifier", the <Target> of the ROM needs to report the same name: <Target>transitionIdentifier - <TargetEvaluation>, string, required field, represents the container where the system evaluations are stored.
-From a practical point of view, this XML node must contain the name of a data object defined in the <DataObjects> block (see Section 13).
+The <Target> XML node in the ROM input block (within the <Models> section) needs to match the name of the goal <Function> (e.g. if the goal function is named "transitionIdentifier", the <Target> of the ROM needs to report the same name: <Target>transitionIdentifier</target>). - <TargetEvaluation>, string, required field, represents the container where the system evaluations are stored.
+From a practical point of view, this XML node must contain the name of a data object defined in the <DataObjects> block (see Section 14).
+The object here specified must be input as <Output> in the Steps that employ this sampling strategy.
 The Limit Surface Search sampling accepts "DataObjects" of type "Point" and "PointSet" only.